 The Place at Channelside goes up for sale after being a rental community in Tampa for 10 years.

 The article below was originally published in October of 2008.
-Now, 10 years later the Place at Channelside will be selling the remaining 188 units to the public starting on November 1st, 2018.
+Now, 10 years later the Place at Channelside is selling the remaining 188 units to the public.

-Please contact me here for information on these modern condos in the heart of the Channelside District in Tampa.
+Please contact me here or call me on my cell at 813-784-7744 for information on these modern condos for sale in the heart of the Channelside District in Tampa.

 A UNIQUE, RESORT LIFESTYLE FEATURING: